machaddr/surfscape/README.md

 This will ensure Tor starts automatically when you log in to your Windows account.

 After these steps you can enable or disable Tor via Surfscape Browser Settings.

+## Contributing

+If you would like to contribute, please follow these steps:

+1. **Fork the repository** on GitHub.
+2. **Clone your forked repository** to your local machine.
+3. **Create a new branch** for your feature or bugfix:
+    ```bash
+    git checkout -b feature-name
+    ```
+4. **Make your changes** and commit them with clear and descriptive messages.
+5. **Push your changes** to your forked repository:
+    ```bash
+    git push origin feature-name
+    ```
+6. **Create a pull request** on GitHub, describing your changes and the problem they solve.

+Please ensure your code adheres to our coding standards and includes appropriate tests.
+We will review your pull request and provide feedback.

+Thank you for contributing to Surfscape!

 ## License
 This library is free software; you can redistribute it and/or modify it under